wishwisdom/corda-docs-portal/content/en/platform/corda/4.6/enterprise/node-operations-upgrade-cordapps.md

 ## Flow upgrades

 If any backwards-incompatible changes have been made (see [What constitutes a non-backwards compatible flow change?](cordapps/upgrading-cordapps.md#what-constitutes-a-non-backwards-compatible-flow-change) for more information), the upgrade method detailed below will need to be followed.
-Otherwise the CorDapp JAR can just be replaced with the new version.
+Otherwise the CorDapp `.jar` can just be replaced with the new version.